ayush1997/visualize_ML/README.rst

 visualize\_ML
 =============

 visualize\_ML is a python package made to visualize some of the steps involved while dealing with a Machine Learning problem.
+It is build on libraries like matplotlib for visualization and sklearn,scipy for statistical computations.

 Table of content:
 ~~~~~~~~~~~~~~~~~